 - They were about to run out of air, when the alien arrived.
 So it was almost realistic.

-- In an episode of The Outer Limits, two opposing sides have moon bases.
-As tensions rise between the sides on Earth, suspicious actions rise tensions on the moon bases.
-Tensions rise to a peak on Earth, causing the two sides to annihilate each other.
-The last message expresses gratitude that the moon bases are intact.
-Unfortunately, subverted as the moon bases destroyed each other.
+- In "Phobos Rising," an episode of The Outer Limits (1995) , two opposing Earth-Mars political factions have bases on Mars.
+As tensions rise between the factions on Earth, suspicious actions at the bases mirror the situation.
+The two sides eventually annihilate each other on Earth.
+The last message expresses gratitude that the Mars bases are intact.
+Unfortunately, subverted as the bases destroy each other.

 - In speculative documentaries like Life After People, they'll sometimes talk about space stations but not any astronauts.
 The thought experiment is pretty much "What if all humans vanished tomorrow?" but they don't speculate how it would happen, so presumably it would affect the astronauts too.

-- Carl Sagan's series Cosmos has sort of a "dream sequence" thingy where Sagan comes back to Earth from traveling somewhere elsewhere in the Universe in his spaceship, and finds radio silence because everybody else died in a nuclear war.
+- Carl Sagan's series Cosmos: A Personal Voyage has sort of a "dream sequence" thingy where Sagan comes back to Earth from traveling somewhere elsewhere in the Universe in his spaceship, and finds radio silence because everybody else died in a nuclear war.

-- In a Reset Button episode of Star Trek: Enterprise, the crew of the NX-01 witnesses the destruction of Earth from their ship bridge's viewscreen.
-The evil aliens responsible for this are Genre Savvy enough to continue hunting down all off-world humans.
+- In a Reset Button episode of Star Trek: Enterprise, the crew of the NX-01 witnesses the destruction of Earth from their ship viewscreen.
+The evil aliens responsible for this are smart enough to continue hunting down all off-world humans.

 - In Doctor Who, this is the Doctor's justification for considering to fry the minds of everyone on Earth in "The Parting of the Ways" — there will still be human colonies out there, and better a quick death than suffering at the hands of the Daleks.

-The music video for Stuck In The Sound's Let's Go
+- The music video for Stuck In The Sound's Let's Go covers this.

 - In Paranoia the apocalypse has happened, and every human still alive is either a genetic clone in Alpha Complex serving the Computer, or a primitive hunter-gatherer who lives Outside.
 Except for the Australians who live on the Moon, very comfortably.
 They apparently try to send down a message once in a while to see if anyone's still alive.